2015 Laois Senior Hurling Championship

 The 2015 Laois Senior Hurling Championship was the 122nd staging of the Laois Senior Hurling Championship since its establishment by the Laois County Board in 1888.
-The championship began on 18 July 2015 and ended on 27 September 2015.
+The championship ran from 18 July to 27 September 2015.

+Rathdowney–Errill were the defending champions, however, they were beaten by Clough–Ballacolla in the quarter-finals.

-The championship was won by Clough–Ballacolla who secured the title following a 0–20 to 1–14 defeat of Camross in the final.
-This was their 25th championship title and their first in two championship seasons.
+The final was played on 27 September 2015 at O'Moore Park in Portlaoise, between Clough–Ballacolla and Camross, in what was their first ever meeting in the final.
+Clough–Ballacolla won the match by 0–20 to 1–14 to claim their third championship title overall and a first title in four years.

-Rathdowney–Errill were the defending champions, however, they were defeated in the second round.
+Borris–Kilcotton's P. J. Scully was the championship's top scorer with 4–46.